-Obligor’s position is that if you do not have a single cumulative judgment, you cannot avail yourself of any other remedy in the Family Code for the collection of unpaid child support.
+Obligor’s position is that if you do not have a single cumulative judgment, you cannot avail yourself of any other remedy in the Family Code for the collection of missed payments.
 The Supreme Court in In the Interest of A.D. specifically rejected this position.

-Obligor’s position is that if you do not have a single cumulative judgment, you cannot avail yourself of any other remedies in the Family Code for child support collection.
-The obligor argued in A.D. that since the court did not have jurisdiction to enter a cumulative judgment, no other remedies for collecting back child support were available.
+Obligor’s position is that if you do not have a single cumulative judgment, you cannot avail yourself of any other remedies in the Family Code.
+The obligor argued in A.D. that since the court did not have jurisdiction to enter a cumulative judgment, no other remedies for collecting were available.
 In the Interest of A.D., 73 S.W.3d 244, 247 (Tex.
 2002).
 The Texas Supreme Court specifically rejected this position.

 At the time A.D. was litigated, the children were 32 and 26 years of age when the writ of income withholding was issued and the court did not have jurisdiction to make an arrearage calculation pursuant to a cumulative money judgment.
 Tex.
 Fam.
 Code §157.005 (Vernon 1998).
 (Jurisdiction ended four years after emancipation of children, i.e., 22.).